andrew henderson menu

 Taxes and Social Security in Portugal vs the US

-Portugal’s Non-Habitual Resident (NHR) tax benefits contribute to the affordable cost of living in Portugal.
+Until recently, Portugal’s Non-Habitual Resident (NHR) tax benefits have contributed to the affordable cost of living in Portugal.
+However, this program has unfortunately come to an end, at least in its current form.

 Introduced in 2009, Portugal’s Non-Habitual Resident (NHR) tax regime offered significant tax benefits for foreign residents, making it particularly appealing to high-net-worth individuals.